snapADDY/snapaddy-mapping-doc/_posts/2018-07-11-tool-mappinghelper.md

 You will need an API Key to use the Mapping Helper.
 To get yours, go to your [profile settings](https://app.snapaddy.com/profile-update) and scroll down to API Token to generate one.

-**The Mapping Helper is currently only supported for Windows operationg systems.*
+**The Mapping Helper is currently only supported for Windows operating systems.*